Andy Van Slyke: Salaries

-Hall of Fame candidacy
+National Baseball Hall of Fame consideration

 Van Slyke became eligible for the National Baseball Hall of Fame in 2001.
 75% of the vote was necessary for induction, and 5% was necessary to stay on the ballot.
 Of the 32 total candidates, Van Slyke received no votes and was eliminated from future BBWAA voting.
 He still remains eligible for the Hall of Fame via the Veterans Committee.

 Career after baseball

 After baseball, Van Slyke pursued a career as an author, focusing on books centered on baseball.
 In 2009, he authored Tiger Confidential: The Untold Inside Story of the 2008 Season (with co-author Jim Hawkins).
 In July 2010, he published The Curse: Cubs Win!
 Cubs Win!
 Or Do They? (with co-author Rob Rains), a book in the subgenre sports fiction about the Chicago Cubs finally breaking their one hundred year curse and playing in the World Series.

 Personal life

 Van Slyke has four sons, three of whom played college or professional sports.
 Scott Van Slyke played for the Los Angeles Dodgers and the Doosan Bears of the KBO league; Jared Van Slyke was a defensive back on the University of Michigan football team; and A. J. Van Slyke played baseball for the University of Kansas and for four seasons in the St. Louis Cardinals' minor league system.

 He attended New Hartford Central High School in New Hartford, New York, Class of 1979.
 His father was the school's principal.